Gary Griffin (musician): Early career

-Recent years
+Later career

 Griffin has toured and recorded with Brian Wilson in recent years, contributing to his CD's That Lucky Old Sun, Brian Wilson Reimagines Gershwin and In the Key of Disney.

 Additionally, Griffin performs with The Surf City Allstars He co-produced their CD's Acoustic Vibrations and Live with the band's drummer, David Logeman.
+He is also Music Director and sings and plays keyboard for The Tribe, a revolving group of Los Angeles musicians and singers that includes Stephen John Kalinich, Freebo, Fuzzbee Morse, Gary Stockdale, Grant Geissman, Carly Smithson, Rosemary Butler, Marc Mann, The Honeys, and Band Manager Lauri Reimer.

 In July 2013, he appeared with John Stamos on Late Night with Jimmy Fallon at the host's request.
 He performed as part of a reunion of Jesse and the Rippers, the fictitious band from Full House.

 Griffin has engineered several recent recordings by legendary pop music notables, such as Petula Clark, Jimmy Webb, Christopher Cross, Al Kooper, Rod McKuen and Mark Lindsay.

 Recent productions include The Bamboo Trading Company (2013)— a group consisting of surf music cohorts Randell Kirsch, Phil Bardowell, Matt Jardine and Dean Torrence— and Keep a Little Christmas (2014), which is his third CD collaboration with singer Nita Whitaker.

 Griffin appears as session musician, Al DeLory in the Brian Wilson biopic, "Love and Mercy (film)", starring John Cusack, Paul Giamatti and Paul Dano, released in the summer of 2015.

 In the summer of 2015, he was a featured performer and bandleader in The Beach Boys Tribute, a fundraiser for the City of Hope by the Get Together Foundation.
 He also reprised those duties for Rock and Roll Christmas later that year, a fundraiser for MusiCares.
 In February, 2016, Gary (and The Rippers) appeared in the premiere episode of the Netflix series, Fuller House, the sequel to Full House.

 Since 2016, Griffin has been touring extensively with Brian Wilson, singing and playing keyboards, vibes and percussion.
 Highlights have included the 2016/17 Pet Sounds 50th Anniversary World Tours, the 2018 Christmas show and concerts featuring music from the Beach Boys’ Friends and Surf’s Up albums as well as Brian’s greatest hits.

 In 2017, Vivid Sound Corporation in Japan released Griffin's first solo CD, Sympathetic Vibrations.
 Featured performers include Nita Whitaker, Jeffrey Foskett, Sandra Stephens, Carol Kaye, Tony Sciuto and Alan Boyd.